dkoh05/smallJavaProjects/README.md

 # smallJavaProjects

-Hello, welcome to this repo, where I will be documenting my Java learning process and hopefully benefit from this learning process.
+This repository is where I store all my little projects, as part of a learning experience for learning Java.